The definitive guide to CRM for venture capital

 Automation

 Your CRM is only as valuable as the data you add to it.
-Forgetting to log a call or email today can easily lead to another member of your team reaching out to a prospect that you’ve already reached out to.
+Forgetting to log a call or email today can easily lead to another member of your team reaching out to a prospect that you’ve already spoken to.
 You’ll use more of your team’s time and leave the prospect with the impression that your firm is unorganized.
-Automated data entry makes sure that your data is clean and current, so you can focus on driving deals.
+Automated data entry streamlines the process and ensures that your data is clean and current so you can focus on driving deals.

 Automating data entry by ingesting engagement activity such as emails, attachments, and calendar events can save your team an average of 188 hours per year and ensure the right steps are taken as your deals progress.
 This includes retroactively surfaced interactions going back to the beginning of your inboxes, so even historical information is accounted for in decisions made tomorrow.